 This summer’s campaign involved Didsbury CE, Broad Oak and Cavendish schools, celebrating all that is good in football and encouraging values that tackle discrimination.

-A primary school peer education initiative run by John Conibear, Everycolour has been shortlisted for two awards:
+A primary school peer education initiative run by John Conibear, Everycolour was shortlisted for two awards:

-- the Inclusion category in the Northwest Football Awards, which will be held in November
+- the Inclusion category in the Northwest Football Awards, were held in November

-- the Upstander category in the No2h8 Crime Awards, which will be held in October
+- the Upstander category in the No2h8 Crime Awards, were held in October

 The Northwest Football Awards Inclusion category is new for 2017 and acknowledges the need to support clubs, organisations and initiatives that promote an inclusive society.

 The No2h8 Crime Awards are organised by Faith Matters and encourage ‘upstanders’ not bystanders in tackling hatred, intolerance and prejudice.

 The Northwest Football Award went to Cerebral Palsey United.
 The No2h8 Crime Award went to Farooq Aftab, a human rights activist.

 The Everycolour project is privileged to have been in such humbling company.
 Well done to all our bloggers, footballers and singers!

 Everycolour reflects what an inclusive community looks like, embracing a new generation of citizens comfortable in their diversity and joyful in their passion for such an influential sport as football.